-I don’t know about you, but this quote from a highly regarded southern author intrigued the fire out of me.
-I heard it from former students of Miss O’Connor in my first year teaching a course in Language Studies for Teachers at the University of Georgia.
+“Voice, Pictures, and Flow.
+That’s all they need to know.”
+This quote from Georgia’s most beloved author, Flannery O’Connor, intrigued the fire out of me.
+I heard it from former graduate students of Miss O’Connor in my first year teaching a Language Studies for Teachers at the University of Georgia.
 All were graduates of Baldwin County High School and former editors of their student publication, The Rainbow Review.
-They were among 20+ former O’Connor students who are published authors.
+They were among 20+ former O’Connor students who became published authors.

 Voice, Pictures, and Flow commanded my full attention.
 They aligned with my first serious research at the University of Minnesota on how humans learn language.
 We are born with an innate capacity to learn language – speaking, listening, writing, and reading, in that order.